 As a core component of WordPress, your version of PHP can mean the difference between a lightning-fast site, and sluggish loading times.
 By learning how to check the PHP version in WordPress, you can figure out whether this programming language is actually damaging your site’s performance.

-In this post, we’ll discuss what PHP is and the role it plays in the WordPress platform.
+In this postA post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, we’ll discuss what PHP is and the role it plays in the WordPress platform.
 We’ll then share four ways to check what version of PHP you’re currently running.
 Let’s get started!

 An Introduction to PHP (And What It Means for WordPress)